-Peripheral nerve injury is a major source of disability impairing the ability to move muscles or to feel normal sensations.
-Failure to treat nerve damage can, in severe cases, lead to full loss of function and sometimes amputation.
+Peripheral nerve injury ("PNI") is a major source of disability impairing the ability to move muscles or to feel normal sensations.
+Failure to treat nerve damage can, in severe cases, lead to full loss of sensation and/or function, pain and, sometimes, amputation.
 Many peripheral nerve injury patients who receive treatment do not optimally recover.
-They may suffer from both reduced, or no, muscle strength and reduced, or no, sensitivity.
+They may suffer from both reduced, or no, muscle strength, and reduced, or no, sensitivity and pain.